zephyrproject-rtos/trusted-firmware-m/docs/design_docs/dual-cpu/tfm_multi_core_access_check.rst

 Introduction
 ************

-TF-M memory access check function ``tfm_has_access_to_region()`` checks whether an access has proper permission to read or write the target memory region.

-On single Armv8-M core platform based on Trustzone, TF-M memory access check implementation relies on `Armv8-M Security Extension`_ (CMSE) intrinsic ``cmse_check_address_range()``.
-The secure core may not implement CMSE on multi-core platforms.
-Even if CMSE is implemented on a multi-core platform, additional check on system-level security and memory access management units are still necessary since CMSE intrinsics and TT instructions are only aware of MPU/SAU/IDAU inside the secure core.
+On Armv8-M platforms with TrustZone, the platform's TF-M isolation HAL implementation usually relies on the `Armv8-M Security Extension`_ (CMSE) intrinsic ``cmse_check_address_range()`` to check memory access permissions.
+However, on multi-core platforms, the secure core may be an Armv6-M or Armv7-M core that does not implement CMSE.
+Even if CMSE is implemented on a multi-core platform, additional checks on system-level security and memory access management units may be required since CMSE intrinsics and TT instructions are only aware of MPU/SAU/IDAU inside the secure core.

-As a result, TF-M in multi-core topology requires a dedicated access check process which can work without CMSE support.
-This document discuss about the design of the memory access check in multi-core topology.
+As a result, TF-M provides a common platform memory access check API and an implementation that works without CMSE support.
+Multi-core topology platforms may use the memory check API ``tfm_has_access_to_region()``, which checks whether an access has proper permission to read or write the target memory region, as a substitute for ``cmse_check_address_range()`` when implementing the TF-M isolation HAL.

+The memory check API is defined in ``platform/ext/common/mem_check_v6m_v7m.h`` and the common implementation is provided in ``platform/ext/common/mem_check_v6m_v7m.c``.
+The HAL defined in ``platform/ext/common/mem_check_v6m_v7m_hal.h`` must be implemented by each platform that uses the common implementation.
+This document discusses the design of the memory access check API and implementation.

 .. _Armv8-M Security Extension: https://developer.arm.com/documentation/100720/0100/Secure-Software-Guidelines/ARMv8-M-Security-Extension